danarcher/XCom2SpookClass/README.md

 Spooks are not a combat-oriented class.
 They are best deployed solo, where they can readily complete certain classes of mission alone or in small groups with other Spooks, especially once reaching a high rank.

+Spooks require, and automatically undertake, special training between missions to maintain their abilities (see post-mission training, below).
+This encourages their occasional use on missions to which they are particularly suited.

 This mod is not compatible with War of the Chosen, nor LWOTC.
 It is also incompatible with other mods which make equally substantial changes to concealment mechanics, such as Peek from Concealment.

 All content is subject to future balance tweaks and other changes without notice.

 ## Weapons

+Spooks are lightly armed, since they rely on stealth rather than martial force to complete objectives.

 ### Spook Pistol